sparrc/cookbook/readme.md

 - 1 onion, chopped
 - 2 carrots, chopped small
 - 1 tbsp oil
-- 700ml water
+- 750ml water
-- 1-2 tbsp agave syrup, to taste

 #### Directions

 1. Add oil and onion to a pot and carmelize, covered, for 10-20 minutes.
 1. Quickly toast the whole spices in a hot pan, then blend together with rest of spice paste ingredients.
 1. When onions are ready, add lentils, carrots, water, and spice paste to pot.
-Simmer covered for 30-40 minutes, until lentils are tender.
+Simmer covered for 25-30 minutes, until lentils are tender.

 Banana Bread
 ================================================================================